digital-codes/cdl_funding_scraper/README.md

 # Funding Crawler

-The `Funding Crawler` project is a Python-based web crawling tool and pipeline developed to extract funding programs from the [Förderdatenbank website](https://www.foerderdatenbank.de/FDB/DE/Home/home.html) of the BMWK.
+The `Funding Crawler` project is a Python-based web crawling tool and pipeline developed to extract funding programs from the [Förderdatenbank website](https://www.foerderdatenbank.de/FDB/DE/Home/home.html) of the BMWE.
 The results are stored as `.parquet` and `.csv` files, which can be downloaded via a separate link:

 **[Link to parquet data](https://foerderdatenbankdump.fra1.cdn.digitaloceanspaces.com/data/parquet_data.zip)** (does include all columns)